I have always wondered why my Mom gave me a merciless beating over a piece of meat. But that meal changed my life for

-- In your view, why does the author no longer eat meat?
+In your view, why does the author no longer eat meat?

-Kamuskay Kamara is a second-year student at the Africa Leadership University in Kigali, Rwanda and an alumnus of the African Leadership Academy in South Africa, a News Decoder partner institution.
+Kamuskay Kamara is a first-year student at the Africa Leadership University in Kigali, Rwanda and an alumnus of the African Leadership Academy in South Africa, a News Decoder partner institution.
 A citizen of Sierra Leone, he created an NGO called “Young Active Movement” to combat drug abuse in his neighborhood and to help young people envision a better society for all.
 His dream is to tell the story of children and young people.